hashcloak/Meson/README.md

 #### How to send transactions

 __⚠️ WARNING ⚠️__: The mixnet is not ready for strong anonymity since it is still being worked on.
 The privacy features are not ready for production use.
-There is currently is support for both `Goerli` and `Rinkeby` testnets but most Ethereum based chain can be [supported](https://hashcloak.com/Meson/docs/#other-blockchains) by Meson.
+There is currently is support for both `Goerli` and `Rinkeby` testnets.
+You can easily add support for other Ethereum based [chains](https://hashcloak.com/Meson/docs/#other-blockchains) by correctly configuring a provider node and the plugin.

+If you want to try out Meson here are some quick instructions:
 ```bash
 git clone https://github.com/hashcloak/Meson-wallet-demo
 cd Meson-wallet-demo